Head/tail breaks: Color rendering DEM

 Current color renderings for DEM or density map are essentially based on conventional classifications such as natural breaks or equal intervals, so they disproportionately exaggerate high elevations or high densities.
 As a matter of fact, there are not so many high elevations or high-density locations.
 It was found that coloring based head/tail breaks is more favorable than those by other classifications.

+Mapping scaling hierarchy

+The pattern of far more small things than large ones frequently recurs in geographical data.
+A spiral layout inspired by the golden ratio or Fibonacci sequence can help visualize this recursive notion of scaling hierarchy and the different levels of scale.
+In other words, from the smallest to the largest scale, a map can be seen as a map of a map of a map, and so on.

 Further applications

 Other applications of Head/tail breaks: